Wirstblase/SantaOperation/README.md

 WARNING!
-Before running the lettercopier.py please check the start and end of each file and delete any EXTRA "n*r=number" that is not associated to any letter otherwise the whole dataset will be compromised
+Before running the lettercopier.py please check the start and end of each file and delete any EXTRA "n*r=number" that is not associated to any letter otherwise the whole dataset will be compromised.